 The DC magnetic module is used for design and analysis of devices such as solenoids, electric motors, magnetic shields, permanent magnets, disk drives, and so forth.

 - Special utility for editing B-H curves

 - Permanent magnets with linear or nonlinear demagnetization curves

 - Special approximation functions for axisymmetric formulations that provide high precision near the axis of rotation

-- Results: magnetic flux density, field intensity, potential, permeability, energy, self and mutual inductances, magnetic forces, torques, and other integral quantities
+- Results: magnetic field mapping (magnetic flux density, field intensity, potential, permeability, energy density), self and mutual inductances, magnetic forces, torques, and other integral quantities

 - Couplings: the magnetic forces can be used for stress analysis on any existing part (magneto-structural coupling); magnetic state import from one DC Magnetic problem to another.